 Informal Letter Writing Format

-Students, please take notes!
+Students, please take notes for informal letter writing!

 Address (Where do you currently stay?)